GianlucaVeschi/GianlucaVeschi/README.md

 <h1 align="center"> Hi there 👋 I am Gianluca </h1>

-- 📱 Junior Android Developer at Thalia Bücher/Perfümerie Douglas
+- 📱 Junior Android Developer at Thalia Bücher/ Perfümerie Douglas
 - 🍕 Born and raised in Italy
 - ⛅ Living in Berlin
 - 💸 Interested in Fintech